kaitmore/multimesh-workshop/README.md

 # Multimesh workshop

-This repo contains all the materials for Decipher's multimesh workshop.
+## Requirements

+- deployed EC2 instance
+- Decipher quickstart certs
+- Decipher nexus login

+## Deploying an EC2 instance

 To get started you will need to deploy an AWS instance using the AMI `ami-01c64bbddbbb64adf`.

 First, create a new security group with a TCP rule to allow traffic on port `30000` and enable SSH connections: